 (7) agree to participate in a farm management program approved by the commissioner of agriculture for at least the first three years of the loan, if an approved program is available within 45 miles from the borrower's residence.
 The commissioner may waive this requirement for any of the programs administered by the authority if the participant requests a waiver and has either a four-year degree in an agricultural program or certification as an adult farm management instructor; and

-(8) agree to file an approved soil and water conservation plan with the Soil Conservation Service office in the county where the land is located.
+(8) agree to file an approved soil and water conservation plan with the Natural Resources Conservation Service office in the county where the land is located.

 (b) If a borrower fails to participate under paragraph (a), clause (7), the borrower is subject to penalty as determined by the authority.